-Instant Upgrade: Tomato Cage Plant Stand
+Instant Upgrade: How to Turn a Basic Tomato Cage Into a DIY Plant Stand

-- To recreate our exact look, you'll transform the basic tomato cage using 18-carat gold spray paint.
+- To recreate our exact look, transform the basic tomato cage using 18-carat gold spray paint.
 Here, we used Krylon's Premium Metallic spray paint, but if metallic tones don't go with your home décor, you can choose any hue you like best.

-Place the newly-painted cage on its wide end, and gently fit your pot inside the top.
+- Place the newly-painted cage on its wide end, and gently fit your pot inside the top.
 Be sure to pot your plants in vessels that allow for proper drainage, then slip those into pretty cachepots.